huntertran/blog/source/_posts/20200903-GitHub-codespace-write-code-in-web-browser.md

 # 1. Extremely short introduction
 <a id="markdown-extremely-short-introduction" name="extremely-short-introduction"></a>

-Codespaces, in short, is a linux virtual machine running `vscode` server, and allow you to access it via any web browser.
+Codespaces, in short, is a Linux virtual machine running `vscode` server and allows you to access it via any web browser.

-Microsoft introduce it codespaces first in [Visual Studio Online](https://azure.microsoft.com/en-us/services/visual-studio-online/), using your Azure account to charge.
-GitHub codespaces is in early access stage, so everything is free for now.
+Microsoft introduces its codespaces first in [Visual Studio Online](https://azure.microsoft.com/en-us/services/visual-studio-online/), using your Azure account to charge.
+"GitHub codespaces" is in the early access stage, so everything is free for now.

-To request early access GitHub codespaces, here is the link: https://github.com/features/codespaces
+To request early access to GitHub codespaces, here is the link: https://github.com/features/codespaces

 # 2. Using GitHub codespaces
 <a id="markdown-using-github-codespaces" name="using-github-codespaces"></a>

-When you're invited to use codespaces, your GitHub's repositories will have another options in open button
+When you're invited to use codespaces, your GitHub's repositories will have another option in open button

 ![open button](https://i.imgur.com/CB6VdCg.png)

 ## 2.1.
 Change theme
 <a id="markdown-change-theme" name="change-theme"></a>

 The default theme for VSCode is light.
 Light attracting bugs.
-So we need to change it dark
+So we need to change it to dark

-The normal themes used by vscode is not worked, so we need to use an extension developed by GitHub called `github theme`
+The typical themes used by vscode is not working, so we need to use an extension developed by GitHub called `github theme`

 ![themes](https://i.imgur.com/osKi6Sl.png)

-Sadly, the icon theme is fixed with 1 of the 2 default set.
+Sadly, the icon theme is fixed with 1 of the two default set.

 ## 2.2.
 Settings
 <a id="markdown-settings" name="settings"></a>

-Except some settings related to themes and icon that have no effect, almost all other settings are the same.
-You can just copy and past the settings from your local `vscode` to codespaces `vscode`
+Except for some settings related to themes and icons that have no effect, almost all other settings are the same.
+You can just copy and paste the settings from your local `vscode` to codespaces `vscode`

 ## 2.3.
 Install your programming language extensions
 <a id="markdown-install-your-programming-language-extensions" name="install-your-programming-language-extensions"></a>

-I think every programming language extension worked as it should be, but first, you will need to setup the development environment in Linux.
+I think every programming language extension worked as it should be, but first, you will need to set up the development environment in Linux.

-For example, to use Java, you will need to install JDK on linux, then Java Extension Pack for a complete list of Java extensions in vscode.
+For example, to use Java, you will need to install JDK on Linux, then Java Extension Pack for a complete list of Java extensions in vscode.

-C/C++ and Python extension are pre-installed
+C/C++ and Python extensions are pre-installed

 When you open a project, based on the language, some language extension will be pre-installed

 ## 2.4.
 Work with multiple repository
 <a id="markdown-work-with-multiple-repository" name="work-with-multiple-repository"></a>

-By default, 1 codespaces can only work with 1 repository.
-I will use SSH key to have access to every repositories on my Github.
+By default, one codespace can only work with one repository.
+I will use the SSH key to have access to every repository on my Github.

 1. Generate SSH key